Wondershare Recoverit

 Let’s now examine what to do if you lose files while using transferring applications.

 Part 3.
-Recover Lost Files
+How to Recover Lost Files from SD Card?

 Formatting as internal storage, rooting the phone, and formatting partitions can lead to accidental file deletion.
 This is why we recommend backing up your SD card before attempting any of the solutions and methods we have described above.